 For Singing Vocals

-Usually the goal with getting a solid recording of singing is to capture a solid, angelic representation of whoever’s voice you’re recording.
+Usually, the goal of getting a solid recording of singing is to capture a solid, angelic representation of whoever’s voice you’re recording.
 Rest assured that this is VERY POSSIBLE as long as the talent’s vocals are up to par.

 For Screamed Vocals